amaddeus/punished-kirsh/README.md

 >I know many people who claim they had covid numerous times, but did they?
 The home tests were/are garbage and the PCR tests run so many cycles that they have numerous false positives as well.
 Did you read the NEJM article about COVID reinfection in Quatar?
 It raises the question, ""is it even possible to get covid more than once?""
 I believe it is rare to get COVID more than once based on that publication.
 Is it possible to get COVID more than once?
 Maybe.
 Is it probable to get covid more than once?
 I don't believe so.

-5892 had a Borat sense of humor - NOT!!!
->I have cold right now.
-Should I get an experimental gene therapy injection and disregard all associated risks with the novel, inadequately tested mRNA injections?
-I am struggling with this decision.
-NOT.

 ## Will people regain trust in science/doctors?